Mood Disorders?

 50% of those suffering with depression will also experience symptoms of anxiety if not an anxiety disorder.

-Up to 80% of anorexics have suffered an episode of major depression at some point in their lives and up to 80% of bulimics have suffered with an anxiety disorder.
+Up to 60% of people with anorexia have suffered an episode of major depression at some point in their lives and up to 80% of people with bulimia have suffered with an anxiety disorder.

 ANXIETY: